-NYC Parks is overseeing the work for a new fence for the Jane Street Garden, currently planned for Spring 2018.
+NYC Parks is overseeing the work for a new fence for the Jane Street Garden, currently planned for two installments, the first starting May 17.
 We will update this space as we learn more.

 An elegant wrought-iron fence will replace the sagging chain link, and a new layout will provide access for all.
 The planning and permitting took two years and a lot of hard work from many people.
 A special shout-out to Council Member Corey Johnson for providing funding for the fence.
 He also found time to visit the annual Jane Street Fair in 2016 and is pictured, right, with JSBA volunteers Kate, Marianne, and Cynthia.
 The Jane Street Garden, at the corner of 8th Avenue, is a Community Garden, part of the NYC Parks GreenThumb Program.
 It is maintained by the West Village Committee through an agreement with GreenThumb.
 Click here for a preview of the garden plans.